-We also considered, with the assistance of PwC credit risk experts, the reasonableness of management's optimistic, baseline and pessimistic assumptions in conjunction with the scenario weightings applied by management and the appropriateness of the macroeconomic scenarios applied by the Bank.
+We also assessed, with the assistance of PwC credit risk experts, the reasonableness of management's optimistic, baseline and pessimistic assumptions in conjunction with the scenario weightings applied by management and the macroeconomic scenarios applied by the Bank.

-Also, with the assistance of PwC credit risk experts we considered the reasonableness of management overlays applied by the Bank on the staging of loans and on the criterion for significant increase in credit risk.
+Also, with the assistance of PwC credit risk experts we assessed the reasonableness of management overlays applied by the Bank on the staging of loans, loss given default, and on the criterion for significant increase in credit risk.